 The Deer Initiative is working with a wide range of stakeholders to tackle all of these challenges, and we are helping our Partners in Government to develop the right framework to support this.
 For more on our activities, please see the What we do section of our website.

-Our Government funders include Defra, the Forestry Commission (England and Wales), Natural England, the Countryside Council for Wales.
+Our Government funders include Defra, the Forestry Commission (England and Wales), Natural England and Natural Resources Wales.
 We also get significant support from the private and voluntary sectors via our Partners and other stakeholders.
 About half of our resources come in the form of in-kind support (i.e. non-cash contributions).